-"Our mission is to work to eradicate trafficking and slavery and we are grateful to our volunteers and supporters who join with us in this human rights work," - Associate Professor Jennifer Burn, Director of Anti-Slavery Australia.
+"Our mission is to work to eradicate trafficking and slavery and we are grateful to our volunteers and supporters who join with us in this human rights work," - Professor Jennifer Burn, Director of Anti-Slavery Australia.

 Anti-Slavery Australia is the only specialist legal and policy Centre in Australia focused on slavery, trafficking and extreme labour exploitation.
 Anti-Slavery is part of the Faculty of Law at the University of Technology, Sydney.
 Since 2003, Anti-Slavery Australia has been dedicated to eliminating all forms of trafficking and slavery through a range of direct service and advocacy programs.
 We provide comprehensive legal advice, representation and assistance to people who have experienced trafficking or slavery in Australia, including advice about immigration, citizenship, human rights, employment law, family law, criminal law, victims’ compensation and more.
 Our legal staff are qualified solicitors as well as registered migration agents.
 The values of client confidentiality, the provision of timely and accurate legal advice, professional ethics and best practice are of the utmost importance to us.

-The Director of Anti-Slavery Australia is Associate Professor Jennifer Burn, one of Australia’s leading experts on human trafficking.
+The Director of Anti-Slavery Australia is Professor Jennifer Burn, one of Australia’s leading experts on human trafficking.
 Professor Burn’s years of experience working with trafficked people informs Anti-Slavery’s research on human trafficking and slavery and our law reform proposals.
 Anti-Slavery also provides practical training on human trafficking and slavery to government agencies, NGOs, unions and health professionals.
 Anti-Slavery is committed to community outreach, education and strategic advocacy to improve community awareness of all forms of trafficking.

 Please contact Robert Button at the University of Technology Sydney for any media inquiries at

 . or phone +61-2-9514 1734.